roshansingh1236/tasksmate/README.md

 ### **General Questions**

-**Q: What is TaskMate?**
+**Q: What is tasksmate?**
-A: TaskMate is a comprehensive project and task management application that helps individuals and teams organize work, collaborate effectively, and track productivity.
+A: tasksmate is a comprehensive project and task management application that helps individuals and teams organize work, collaborate effectively, and track productivity.

-**Q: Is TaskMate free to use?**
+**Q: Is tasksmate free to use?**
-A: Yes!
-TaskMate offers a free **SoloMate** plan with unlimited personal tasks.
+A: Yes! tasksmate offers a free **SoloMate** plan with unlimited personal tasks.
 Premium features are available with the **TasksMate Pro** subscription at ₹699/month.

-**Q: What platforms does TaskMate support?**
+**Q: What platforms does tasksmate support?**
-A: TaskMate is built with Flutter and supports:
+A: tasksmate is built with Flutter and supports:
 - 📱 Android (5.0 and above)
 - 🍎 iOS (12.0 and above)
 - 🌐 Web (coming soon)
 - 💻 Desktop (Windows, macOS, Linux - in development)

-**Q: Do I need an internet connection to use TaskMate?**
+**Q: Do I need an internet connection to use tasksmate?**
-A: TaskMate works offline for basic features.
+A: tasksmate works offline for basic features.
 Internet is required for:
 - Syncing data across devices
 - Team collaboration
 - AI features